Feng6u/CogRehab_MRI_local/README.md

 	- Needs to add an alias to ~/.bashrc file with the username and IP address for this to work

 8. CR_backup.sh
-	- combines steps 1, 3, 6 and 7 together
+	- combines steps 1, 3, 6 and 7 together.
+This is the master backup script and is the only script that needs to be run for the backup process.
+It asks for user's input for ID and TP.